lm3nitro/Projects/EDR/Wazuh/Part 3-RDP Brute Force.md

 ## Attacking

 On the attacking host, I will be using Crowbar.
-Crowbar is a brute-forcing tool used to autmate attacks on various services that require authentication, such as RDP.
+Crowbar is a brute-forcing tool used to automate attacks on various services that require authentication, such as RDP.

 Installing crowbar: